KwaZulu-Natal Youth Choir: History

 1971 – Performs at the 10th Republic Festival in Cape Town and Stellenbosch.

 1973 – Participates in the International Europiad for Folk in Sardinia.
 Performs eight concerts in Belgium.

 1974 – Performs Mozart's Coronation Mass for the Natal Performing Arts Council.

 1975 – Tours to Cape Town as guest of the University of Cape Town and SANLAM.

 1982 – Tour to England, Austria and Italy under the direction of Hein de Villiers.

 1987 – Participates in National Choral Festival in Port Elizabeth.

 1988 – Favourite choir at the annual Youth Arts Festival of the Department of Education and Culture, South Africa.

 1989 – Tour to Italy and Austria under the direction of Veronica van Rooyen.
 Placed third out of 13 choirs in the International Competition in Graz.

 1989 to 1991 – Favourite choir at the annual Youth Arts Festival of the Department of Education and Culture, South Africa.

 1992 – Tour to Hungary and Austria under the direction of Rykie Boeke.
 First South African Choir to participate in the Béla Bartók International Choir Competition in Debrecen.
 The choir is placed 6th out of 38 choirs from 17 countries.
 The KZN Youth Choir is the first SA Choir to participate in the annual Viennese Youth and Music Festival after the lifting of sanctions.

 1994 – The choir is invited to participate in an International Youth Choir Festival in Kempele, Finland.
 A Protea Friendship club is established in Finland and the visit of the Kempele Youth Choir is a direct result of his tour.

 1995 – Host choir of the First International Pietermaritzburg Youth Choir Festival.

 1996 – Concert and Competition tour to England, France, Belgium and the Netherlands during the July holidays.

 1997 – Participates under the direction of Gérard'd du Toit in the national Youth Choir Festival in Kempton Park and in the Second Pietermaritzburg International Youth Choir Festival.

 1998 – Participates in the 27th International "Jugend und Musik in Wien" festival in Vienna, Austria.
 The choir is placed second the Youth Choir Category out of 17 entries.
 The only South African choir invited to participate in the Summer Festival in Bratislava, Slovakia.
-The choir toured the Czech and Slovakian Republics, Austria and Germany.
+The choir toured the Czech Republic, Slovakia, Austria and Germany.

 1999 – Two CD's were released, namely: “The Immoral Bach” and “Otche Nash”.
 The choir participated in the Prestige Choir Festival at the University of Pretoria in July.

-2000 – The only South African choir to be invited to participate in the International Choir Competition in Spittal, Austria.
+2000 – The only South African choir to be invited to participate in the International Choir Competition in Spittal an der Drau, Austria.
 Concert tour includes Spain, France, Italy and Switzerland.

 2001 – Choir participates in the Klein Karoo National Arts Festival.

 2002 – Tour to Bloemfontein as the demonstration choir at the annual Philip MacLachlan Choral Conducting Seminar.